oopsmails/general-info/virtualbox/ubuntu.md

 - Make sure VirtualBox Guest Additions is installed
 - Switch around Full screen and make sure Auto-resize guest display is checked.
+- VirtualBox Guest Additions, may see some "errors", like, cannot change kernal etc., it is actually just warnings, can just ignore and go on.

 ### ubuntu show full path in address bar